redhatci/ansible-collection-redhatci-ocp/roles/mirror_from_directory/README.md

 ## Outputs

-The role copies a generated Image Sources manifest and CatalogSources files into a temporary directory.
-The files can bee access those files via following variables:
+The role involves copying a generated Image Sources manifest and CatalogSources files into a temporary directory.
+These files can be accessed using the following variables:

 - `mdf_image_source_file`: The path to the Image Source file produced.
 - `mdf_catalog_source_file`: The catalog manifest for the mirrored operators.